CyberLiuton/CyberLiuton/README.md

-This is only for educational purposes.
+🚀Welcome to the liuton multi-tool for bug bounty program. this tool is for educational purposes.
-BUG BOUNTY!!!